 The nature of climate change and society's response to it means we need to identify and respond to a range of possible climate-related risks and opportunities.
-Table 2 on page 20 illustrates examples of how climate change may affect Ecology's five risk categories, their expected time horizons and the potential impact on Ecology (the business and our members).
-The table also indicates the priorities set out in our 2030 strategy which will enable Ecology to mitigate the risks and take opportunities to address climate change.
+Table 2 on page 22 illustrates examples of how climate change may affect Ecology's five risk categories, their expected time horizons and the potential impact on the business and our Members.

+The table also indicates the priorities set out in our 2030 Strategy, which will enable Ecology to mitigate the risks and take opportunities to address climate change.

-Climate- related risk category Examples of the potential impact caused by climate change sk Potential climate risk indicator Our 2030 Strategy response [Note 1] [Note 2] , Strategic risk Transition Mission and business model - growth in green finance market Impact-led Increased competition from other green finance providers on savings and lending products may affect our financial performance products and services Growing amount of greenwash in the financial sector labelling products as 'green' causes confusion for the public Short- Collaboration and knowledge share New market entrants provide range of attractive alternative green financing options medium High Introduction of minimum energy standards for private-owner-occupied property drives lenders to accelerate innovation in green mortgage products Agitation for change Enhanced building regulations for energy efficiency drives other lenders to accelerate innovation in green mortgage products [Note 4] Reputation Short- High Commitments to achieve net zero in lending or business operations may be hindered by inadequate government policies and regulation failing to improve building regulations and renewable energy provision or by fragmented supply chains that cannot meet demand for net zero homes medium Policy and regulation Failure of government to invest in national energy infrastructure to transition fully from fossil fuels to clean, renewable energy means properties will be unable to achieve net zero emissions Short- medium High Failure of government to incentivise renovation and construction of net zero ready properties (through improved building regulations and appropriate incentives) affects demand for energy-efficient homes Political attention being diverted or derailed resulting in a loss of momentum on net zero policy and investment Economy Changes in macroeconomic environment, such as increased taxation to fund necessary renewable energy infrastructure and introduction of carbon pricing, may affect confidence of new borrowers Medium High Increased cost of raw materials as economy shifts away from fossil fuels increases construction and renovation costs for mortgage borrowers, as well as fragmentation in the supply chain Failure of policies to enable a smooth transition to curtail climate change impacts may cause an economic downturn and job losses, limiting new deposits or mortgage applications
+Climate- related risk category Examples of the potential impact caused by climate change Time horizon Potential climate risk indicator Our 2030 Strategy response [Note 1] [Note 2] [11010 5] Strategic risk Transition Mission and business model - growth in green finance market Impact-led Increased competition from other green finance providers on savings and lending products may affect our financial performance Short- products and services New market entrants provide range of attractive alternative green financing options medium Collaboration and knowledge Introduction of minimum energy standards for private-owner-occupied property drives lenders to accelerate innovation in green mortgage products High Share Agitation for Enhanced building regulations for energy efficiency drives other lenders to accelerate innovation in green mortgage products change [Note 4] Reputation Short- Commitments to achieve net zero in lending or business operations may be hindered by inadequate government policies and regulation failing to improve building regulations and renewable energy provision or by fragmented supply chains that cannot meet demand for net zero homes medium High Policy and regulation Failure of government to invest in national energy infrastructure to transition fully from fossil fuels to clean, renewable energy means properties will be unable to achieve net zero emissions Short- medium High Failure of government to incentivise renovation and construction of net zero-ready properties (through improved building regulations and appropriate incentives) affects demand for energy-efficient homes Political attention being diverted or derailed resulting in a loss of momentum on net zero policy and investment Economy Changes in macroeconomic environment, including impacts of war in Europe and the ongoing cost of living crisis, may affect confidence of new borrowers Medium Increased cost of raw materials, as the economy shifts away from fossil fuels, increases construction and renovation costs for mortgage borrowers, as well as fragmentation in the supply chain High Failure of policies to enable a smooth transition to curtail climate change impacts may cause an economic downturn and job losses, limiting new deposits or mortgage applications